 The Car Connection Buick Cascada Overview

-The Buick Cascada is a Euro-style four-seat soft-top convertible that was new for the 2016 model year.
+The Buick Cascada is a four-seat convertible that was new for 2016 and has remained relatively unchanged since.

 With direct competitors such as the Chrysler 200 and Sebring, Volvo C70, Volkswagen Eos and Toyota Solara out of production, the nearly mid-size Cascada has this small niche mostly to itself.
 The Cascada is the only affordable, comfort-oriented convertible available as other four-seat convertibles on the market like the Ford Mustang, Chevrolet Camaro, and BMW 2-Series are smaller, sportier and/or more luxurious.

 MORE: Read our 2019 Buick Cascada review

-The Buick Cascada indirectly competes with the Audi A3 Cabriolet, the BMW 2-Series, the Mini Cooper Convertible, and even Ford's open-top Mustang.
+The Buick Cascada indirectly competes with the Audi A3 Cabriolet, BMW 2-Series, Mini Cooper Convertible, and even Ford's open-top Mustang.

 The Cascada is powered by a 200-horsepower, 1.6-liter turbo-4.
 The engine is paired exclusively with a 6-speed automatic transmission.
 According to the EPA, the Cascada is rated at 21 mpg city, 29 highway, 24 combined, putting it in the middle of the pack compared to other convertibles such as the Mini, BMW and Volkswagen.

-This front-wheel-drive car is related to the Chevy Cruze and Buick Verano, and incorporates both the HiPer Strut front suspension design of the Verano and the Watts Z-link rear setup used on both models.
+This front-wheel-drive car is related to the Chevy Cruze and incorporates both the HiPer Strut front suspension design of the older Buick Verano and the Watts Z-link rear setup used on both models.
 Like those cars, the Cascada's steering uses electric power assist.
 Four-wheel disc brakes and big, 20-inch wheels complete a package that should be just sporty enough for this model’s mission.

 Officially a 2+2, the Cascada sets rear seat expectations low, and barely offers enough space for kids in back.
 A power rear-seat entry system returns the front seat exactly where you started, and the rear seatbacks do fold forward for more trunk space when you need it.
 There’s 13.4 cubic feet of cargo space with the top up, but folding it down—done in as little as 17 seconds, at speeds up to 31 mph—limits the space to 9.8 cubic feet.